-- Vamana (Therapeutic Emesis) – The patient is made to vomit with the help of medicinal herbs to remove excess mucus and toxins from the body.
+- Vamana (Therapeutic Emesis): The patient is made to vomit with the help of medicinal herbs to remove excess mucus and toxins from the body.
 Vamana is typically performed on individuals with excess Kapha (one of the three doshas or energies in Ayurveda) and is said to help with conditions such as respiratory problems, allergies, and skin disorders.

 - Virechana Panchakarma (Purgation): This involves the use of purgatives to cleanse the intestines.
 Virechana is typically performed on individuals with excess Pitta (one of the three doshas or energies in Ayurveda).
 The patient is given herbal medicines to induce controlled bowel movements and flush out toxins from the liver, gallbladder, and small intestine.

 - Nasya (Nasal Administration): This panchakarma treatment involves the use of medicated oils or powders to cleanse the sinuses and nasal passages.
-The patient is given medicated oils or powders through the nose to treat various conditions affecting the head, neck, and respiratory system.
+The patient is given medicated oils or powders through the nose to treat various conditions affecting the sinusitis, headaches, neck pain, and respiratory system.

 Panchakarma therapy is typically performed under the guidance of a trained Ayurvedic practitioner and may take several days to complete.
 It is believed to be an effective treatment for a variety of conditions including digestive disorders, chronic pain, skin problems, anxiety, and stress.